MISP/misp-rfc/misp-core-format/raw.md

 referenced\_uuid represents the Universally Unique IDentifier (UUID) [@!RFC4122] of the object or attribute that is being referenced by the object reference.
 The referenced\_uuid **MUST** be preserved to preserve the object reference's association with the object or attribute.

+## EventReport

+EventReport are used to complement an event with one or more report in Markdown format.
+The EventReport contains unstructured information which can be linked to Attributes, Objects, Tags or Galaxy with an extension to the Markdown marking language.

+### id

+id represents the human-readable identifier associated to the EventReport for a specific MISP instance.
+A human-readable identifier **MUST** be represented as an unsigned integer.

+id is represented as a JSON string. id **SHALL** be present.

+### UUID

+uuid represents the Universally Unique IDentifier (UUID) [@!RFC4122] of the EventReport.
+The uuid **MUST** be preserved for any updates or transfer of the same EventReport.
+UUID version 4 is **RECOMMENDED** when assigning it to a new EventReport.

+uuid is represented as a JSON string. uuid **MUST** be present.

+### event\_id

+event\_id represents the human-readable identifier associating the EventReport to an event on a specific MISP instance.
+A human-readable identifier **MUST** be represented as an unsigned integer.

+event\_id is represented as a JSON string. event\_id  **MUST** be present.

+### name

+name represents the information field of the EventReport. name is a free-text value to provide a human-readable summary of the report. name **SHOULD** NOT be bigger than 256 characters and **SHOULD** NOT include new-lines.

+name is represented as a JSON string. name **MUST** be present.

+### content

+content includes the raw EventReport in Markdown format with or without the specific MISP Markdown markup extension.

+The markdown extension for MISP is composed with an at symbol as prefix then between square bracket the scope (attribute, object, tag/galaxy or galaxymatrix) followed by the UUID in parenthesis.

+content is represented as a JSON string. content **MUST** be present.

+### distribution

+distribution represents the basic distribution rules of the EventReport.
+The system must adhere to the distribution setting for access control and for dissemination of the EventReport.

+distribution is represented by a JSON string. distribution **MUST** be present and be one of the following options:

+0
+:   Your Organisation Only

+1
+:   This Community Only

+2
+:   Connected Communities

+3
+:   All Communities

+4
+:   Sharing Group

+5
+:   Inherit Event

+### sharing\_group\_id

+sharing\_group\_id represents the local id to the MISP local instance of the Sharing Group associated for the distribution.

+sharing\_group\_id is represented by a JSON string. sharing\_group\_id **MUST** be present and set to "0" if not used.

+### timestamp

+timestamp represents a reference time when the EventReport was created or last modified. timestamp is expressed in seconds (decimal) since 1st of January 1970 (Unix timestamp).
+The time zone **MUST** be UTC.

+timestamp is represented as a JSON string. timestamp **MUST** be present.

+### deleted

+deleted represents a setting that allows EventReport to be revoked.
+Revoked EventReport are not actionable and exist merely to inform other instances of a revocation.

+deleted is represented by a JSON boolean. deleted **MUST** be present.

 ## Tag